 Teaching fellows will be required to submit a 1-2 page report containing a description of how they plan to incorporate special collections materials into an upcoming course.
 Fellows will also be expected to share their fellowship and course experiences at one of the Faculty Development Center’s lunches at a later date during the 2021-2022 academic year.

 To apply, candidates should send a brief vita and a statement outlining their initial thoughts for how they would like to best use their fellowship time, especially noting the potential classes where they would like to develop new course content.
 Please send all applications to Caroline Mills, Director of Libraries, email@example.com by April 28.
 Applications are welcome, and encouraged, from faculty in all departments at Furman.

 Applications will be evaluated based on their potential to enhance teaching and learning and their alignment with the objectives contained in the first component of The Furman Advantage: “Education That Transforms.”
 To learn more about our holdings, please visit the Special Collections and Archives website.
-For additional information, please contact Special Collections Librarian and University Archivist Jeffrey Makala firstname.lastname@example.org.
+For additional information, please contact the Associate Director for Special Collections and University Archivist Jeffrey Makala firstname.lastname@example.org.